-Culture-negative endocarditis is an infection and inflammation of the lining of one or more heart valves, but no endocarditis-causing germs can be found on a blood culture.
-This is because certain germs do not grow well in a laboratory setting, or some people have received antibiotics in the past that keep such germs from growing.
+Culture-negative endocarditis is an infection and inflammation of the lining of one or more heart valves, but in which no endocarditis-causing germs can be found in a routine blood culture.
+This is because certain germs do not grow well in a laboratory setting, or some people have received antibiotics in the past that keep such germs from growing outside of the body.

-Endocarditis is usually a result of a blood infection.
-Bacteria can enter the bloodstream during certain medical procedures, including dental procedures.
-Then bacteria can travel to the heart, where they can settle on damaged heart valves.
+Endocarditis is usually a result of a bloodstream infection.
+Bacteria can enter the bloodstream during certain medical procedures, including dental procedures or through intravenous injection using non-sterile needles.
+Then bacteria can travel to the heart, where they can settle on heart valves.

-Baddour LM, Freeman WK, Suri RM, Wilson WR.
-Cardiovascular infections.
-In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
+Baddour LM, Anavekar NS, Crestanello JA, Wilson WR.
+Infectious endocarditis and infections of indwelling devices.
+In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 64.
+12th ed.
+Philadelphia, PA: Elsevier; 2022:chap 80.

 Holland TL, Bayer AS, Fowler VG.
 Endocarditis and intravascular infection.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 80.